🌿 Amazon Jungle Packing List & Dieta Friendly Travel Guide 🌿

 Aged or fermented foods (cheese, cured/smoked meats, fermented soy products) — due to tyramine risk.

-Strong spices, oils, fried foods, or rich fatty foods
+Strong hot spices, oils, fried foods, or rich fatty foods

 Caffeine, chocolate, stimulants, alcohol